happy-co/programmable-video/README.md

 To allow a connection to a Room to be persisted while an application is running in the background, you must select the Audio, AirPlay, and Picture in Picture background mode from the Capabilities project settings page.
 See [Twilio Docs](https://www.twilio.com/docs/video/ios-v3-getting-started#background-modes) for more information.

 ### Connect to a Room
-Call `TwilioUnofficialProgrammableVideo.connect()` to connect to a Room in your Flutter application.
+Call `TwilioProgrammableVideo.connect()` to connect to a Room in your Flutter application.
 Once connected, you can send and receive audio and video streams with other Participants who are connected to the Room.

 ```dart
 Room _room;